 Explore the Coast Overnight

-The California State Coastal Conservancy is accepting pre-proposals for planning, design, permitting, and/or construction of lower-cost coastal accommodation projects using the $4.95 million of funding appropriated for Fiscal Year 2019/20 from Proposition 68, “The California Drought, Water, Parks, Climate, Coastal Protection, and Outdoor Access for All Act of 2018”.
+The California State Coastal Conservancy announces the Explore the Coast Overnight project pre-application solicitation.
+The Explore the Coast Overnight Program aims to expand opportunities for all Californians to stay overnight and experience the coast.
+Through this program the Conservancy is now soliciting pre-applications for planning, design, permitting, and construction of lower-cost coastal accommodation projects using the funds appropriated from Proposition 68, “The California Drought, Water, Parks, Climate, Coastal Protection, and Outdoor Access for All Act of 2018”.

-Pre-proposals will be evaluated by Conservancy staff on a rolling basis.
-The pre-proposal application can be found here.
-Based on this review, applicants may be invited to submit a full proposal and to provide further information on their project.
+Pre-applications will be considered on a rolling basis and evaluated by Conservancy staff.
+Based on this review, applicants may be invited to submit a full proposal or asked to provide further information on their project.

 For projects located in: Del Norte County, Humboldt County, Mendocino County, Sonoma County, and Marin County